RodriVazquezAsenjo/Updated-News/README.md

 Once your app is created, you’ll land on the app’s configuration page.
 You’ll need to configure settings on the Settings and Deploy tabs.

-Setting Environment Variables:

-Go to the Settings tab, scroll down to the Config Vars section, and click Reveal Config Vars.
-In the key field, enter 'CREDS', and in the value field, paste the content of your creds.json file (which contains your credentials for accessing the Google API).
-Then, click Add.
-Instructions for generating the creds.json file are available in the Google API and Spreadsheet Setup section above.

-Configuring Buildpacks:

-Still in the Settings tab, scroll down to the Buildpacks section.
-Click Add buildpack, select Python, and save the changes.
-Add another buildpack, select Node.js, and save the changes again.
-Make sure Python is listed first, followed by Node.js.

 Linking with GitHub for Deployment: